TheAeroJ/fim-ref-helper/README.md

 ##### A _lot_ of time was lost to learning and handling the SQLAlchemy connections to manage the backend of my database

-While I understood that the CS50 libraries significantly simplified interaction with a SQLite database, I _significantly_ underestimated the extent to which that was true.
+While I understood that <**REMOVED**> libraries significantly simplified interaction with a SQLite database, I _significantly_ underestimated the extent to which that was true.
 I began reading through the documentation for SQLAlchemy, and quickly started to feel a bit overwhelmed by the amount of detail and the number of Python idioms were, apparently, required to grok the documentation there.
 I set out in search of something _similar_ to the CS50 library, but which was more of an industry standard.
 I quickly stumbled across [Dataset](https://dataset.readthedocs.io/en/latest/index.html#), which seemed perfect!
 I began to write my database manipulation and creation logic using Dataset as a base.
 Before long, though, in testing my code I discovered some interesting errors, and while investigating discovered a section in the Dataset documentation I had missed (read: not gotten all the way to reading)...

 > Some of the specific aspects of SQL that are not exposed in dataset, and are considered out of scope for the project, include:
 > - Foreign key relationships between tables, and expressing one-to-many and many-to-many relationships in idiomatic Python.